ashwath-ramesh/programming-with-64-bit-arm-assembly-language/README.md

 ## Topics

+- Negative Numbers
+  - About Two's Complement
+  - About One's Complement
+- Big vs. Little Endian
+  - About Bi-endian
+  - Pros of Little Endian
 - [MOV](mov) - Moves/copies a value into a register
 - [MOVN](movn) - Moves the bitwise NOT of an immediate value into a register
 - [MOVZ](movz) - Moves a 16-bit value into a register while keeping other bits